GridSensai/GridSensai/CONTRIBUTING.md

-# Contributing to GridSensai
+# Contributing to GridSenpAI

-Thanks for your interest in contributing to GridSensai.
+Thanks for your interest in contributing to GridSenpAI.

 ## Ground rules
 - Be respectful and constructive.